igorskyflyer/vscode-encode-entities/README.md

 <br>

 <div align="center">
-  🔣 A Visual Studio Code extension that encodes entities in the current file or selected text. ✨
+  🔣 Encodes entities in the current file or selected text. ✨
 </div>

 <br>